 I keep a well-stocked pantry and there’s usually odds and ends that can be assembled into a respectable lunch.
 Over the years, I’ve developed a category of easy meals that I call “weird little lunches.”
 They’re usually served in bowls and often healthy.
 They often employ my favorite hands-off cooking appliance, the Instant Pot electric pressure cooker.

-Incidentally, I don’t tend to share these recipes with members of the family because a) they’ll think they’re weird, and b) if they do like them, they’ll eat them and I’ll have to make something new the next day.
+Incidentally, I don’t tend to share these recipes with people in my household because a) they’ll think they’re weird, and b) if they do like them, they’ll eat them and I’ll have to make something new the next day.

-This weird little lunch has become a favorite – cooked sweet potato with hummus.
+This weird little lunch I’ll share today has become a favorite – cooked sweet potato with hummus.
 It’s full of fiber and quite tasty.
 This recipe is a very high level version of Samin Nosrat’s version of Carla Lalli Music’s NYT Cooking recipe for Sweet Potatoes with Tahini Butter.
-The recipe calls for steaming instead of roasting, easily accomplished in my Instant Pot, and loads of tahini, butter and hit of lime juice.
+The recipe calls for steaming instead of roasting, easily accomplished in my Instant Pot.
+The NYT recipe is pretty indulgent — loaded with tahini and butter, with the richness cut by a finishing hit of lime juice.

-For my weird little lunch version of this dish, I substitute hummus for the tahini and leave out the butter.
+For the weird little lunch version of this dish, I substitute hummus for the tahini and leave out the butter.
 It’s not nearly as rich as the original, but I’m totally ok with that.
+This meal will carry me through an afternoon’s work with plenty of energy and no tummy grumblings.

 In the spirit of Sam Sifton’s no-recipe recipes, I give to you my Sweet Potatoes with Hummus Recipe.